Dave Palitz: Boxing career

-Palitz began his more competitive boxing career by early 1911 fighting Young Ferguson twice in New London, defeating him in a fourth round knockout in their first meeting in New London in January 1911.
+Palitz began his more competitive boxing career by early 1911 fighting Young Ferguson twice in New London, defeating him in a fourth-round knockout in their first meeting in New London in January 1911.

-Bunny Ford, who Palitz defeated three times in ten round matches between 1913–14 in Connecticut, was a noted regional lightweight.
-Ford competed for the New England Lightweight Title in 1909 against Jack Doherty, and officially for the Connecticut State Lightweight Title against Battling Kunz on November 27, 1916, losing in an eight round TKO in New Haven.
+Bunny Ford, who Palitz defeated three times in ten-round matches between 1913 and 1914 in Connecticut, was a noted regional lightweight.
+Ford competed for the New England Lightweight Title in 1909 against Jack Doherty, and officially for the Connecticut State Lightweight Title against Battling Kunz on November 27, 1916, losing in an eight-round TKO in New Haven.

 In November and December 1912, he fought two ten round bouts with Brooklyn welterweight Terry Mitchell, at Lawrence Hall in New London, Connecticut, where at least one source considered him to have the edge in both close no decision bouts.
 Mitchell was a welterweight of the caliber to have boxed Jack Britton, Welterweight champion William "Honey" Mellody, and Bunny Ford.

 In March 1915, Palitz received a rare knockout from Dave Powers of Malden, Massachusetts.
 This defeat did not affect the long term boxing aspirations of Palitz, who may have learned from it, as he faced far more skilled opponents in the coming years.

 On September 6, 1915, Palitz fought Abe Hollandersky in Aborn Hall in New London, in a dominating twenty round victory.
 New London's The Day gave only one round to Hollandersky in their newspaper decision.
 Palitz fought New London welterweight Hollandersky four times in paid bouts, and several more times in exhibitions.

 In 1916 Palitz worked for a period at the Marlin Fire Arms Company in New London along with frequent opponent and lightweight champion Bunny Ford.

-Easily one of the greatest fighters Palitz met was welterweight champion Jack Britton to whom he lost on March 8, 1920 in a ten round newspaper decision in Hartford, Connecticut.
-Britton held the World Welterweight title three times in 1915, 1916, and from 1919-1922 and held it at the time of his bout with Palitz.
+Easily one of the greatest fighters Palitz met was welterweight champion Jack Britton to whom he lost on March 8, 1920, in a ten-round newspaper decision in Hartford, Connecticut.
+Britton held the World Welterweight title three times in 1915, 1916, and from 1919 to 1922 and held it at the time of his bout with Palitz.
 Palitz's bout with Britton came as a warm up for his attempt at the Connecticut State Welterweight title.

 One of Palitz's most publicized fights was his losing bout with World Boxing Hall of Fame inductee Lou Bogash for the Connecticut Welterweight State Title in April 1920.
 It is worth noting that Bogash was at the top of his career during the bout, at a youthful 19 years of age, while Palitz was nearly 30, old for a boxer, and nearing the end of his more competitive career.